 Pamela Freund-Striplen

-Pamela performed with San Diego Symphony and as Principal Violist with San Diego Opera and San Francisco Opera’s touring arm, Western Opera Theater.
-She performed regularly with San Francisco Opera Orchestra, the San Francisco Symphony, and on the San Francisco Symphony chamber music series, Chamber Music Sundaes.
+Pamela performed with the San Diego Symphony and as Principal Violist with San Diego Opera and San Francisco Opera’s touring arm, Western Opera Theater.
+She performed regularly with the San Francisco Opera Orchestra, the San Francisco Symphony, and on the San Francisco Symphony chamber music series, Chamber Music Sundaes.

 *represented by Marian Liebowitz Artist Management.